• Skip to primary navigation

 Make them your own

-Mashed potatoes don’t require much outside of a pinch of salt and dairy free butter.
+Creamy vegan mashed potatoes don't require much to be delicious.
 However, you can easily jazz them up to personalize them to your tastes.

 • Use sweet potatoes instead of Russets